jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This is why the next wave of digital therapeutics must get smarter to realize their full potential.
 They must get smarter and they must learn to know us better as individuals, not just a homogeneous group of patients with the same coarse diagnoses and same treatment needs at all times.

-And they will do this through the use of built-in artificial intelligence algorithms that are powered personal sensing.
+And they will do this through the use of built-in artificial intelligence algorithms that are powered by personal sensing.

 ---

 Although you may not have heard the term "personal sensing" before, you have almost certainly seen it in action.

 I'm a running nut, and for me, ads for trail running shoes, the latest running backpacks, or the newest fancy water bottles follow me around everywhere.
 And they work.
 My closet is overflowing with all the latest brands of now stinky trail runners.

 This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
 Right about now, I am kinda wishing I bought a few.

 <!--On a slightly more embarrassing note, after having a vasectomy a few years ago, I immediately started receiving ads for ice packs and "tighty-whitey" supportive underwear.
 But those worked too! -->